Forrest (advertisement): Synopsis

-The ad begins in a marionette show in which a wooden puppet form of the Judderman, Metz' company mascot, appears from the right side of the stage, before creeping away off-screen.
+The ad begins in a marionette show in which a wooden puppet form of the Judderman, Metz' company mascot, appears from the right side of the stage, accompanied by a musical sting, before creeping away off-screen.

 Following his disappearance, the camera zooms in on the moon pictured on the backdrop of the show's stage, before fading in to a scene of a moon on a snowy winter's night.

-Once the fade in is complete, the Judderman appears again, in his actual form, from behind a tree in the forest, as the narrator begins to recite the first two lines from the commercial's poem, "Beware the Judderman, my dear, When the moon is fat."
+Once the fade in is complete, the Judderman appears again, in his actual form, from behind a tree in the forest, as the narrator begins to recite the first two lines from the commercial's poem, "Beware the Judderman, my dear, when the moon is fat."

 Hiding among the trees in the titular forest, the Judderman stalks an unwary traveler, as the man attempts to travel through the forest alone at night.

 Unaware of the Judderman's presence, the traveler only turns his head when he hears the rustling of tree limbs behind him, which are rapidly growing due to the Judderman's presence in the area.

 At this point, the narrator continues reciting the next line(s) of the poem, "Sharp of tongue and spindle limbed he is and cunning.", as the Judderman begins to approach the man from his side.

 Turning back to his trail, the traveler is caught off guard and frightened by the sudden appearance of the Judderman, who appears right next to him, as the being begins to offer him a bottle of Metz.

-Still afraid, but seemingly intrigued by the Judderman's proposition, the man begins to follow him deeper and deeper into the forest, in spite of warning signs appearing all around him.
+Still afraid, but seemingly intrigued by the Judderman's proposition, the man begins to follow him deeper and deeper into the forest, in spite of warning signs appearing all around him, and loses his luggage, which is then stolen by the tree limbs.